Yifan428/CS555-Group-Project-/README.md

 ## Sprint1

 ```
-    Run run.java in the Sprint1 Folder
+    To show all the spint1 user stories, run run.java in the Sprint1 folder.
 ```